 The risk that the financial position of a firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same group or by risk which may affect the financial position of the whole group, including reputational contagion.
 These may manifest themselves as other material risks.

-The main sources of Group risk for the Bank are:
+The main sources of 'Group' risk for the Bank are:

-Capital: CSUK is a 100% owned subsidiary of CS group but is not reliant on group for its capital requirements over the timeframe of its 3 year financial plan.
-The Board retains full discretion over any repayment of capital back to group.
+Capital: CSUK is a 100% owned subsidiary of its parent entity (CSAG during 2023, but shortly to become UBS AG) but is not reliant on parent for its capital requirements over the timeframe of its 3 year financial plan.
+The Board retains full discretion over any repayment of capital back to parent.

-Unsecured Funding: CS group provides funding typically in GBP on short to medium-terms to ensure that CSUK manages its interest rate risk exposure and maintains sufficient liquid assets.
-Intra-group unsecured funding is managed as part of a group-wide treasury governance framework.
-A CSUK ALM CARMC convenes on a quarterly basis to assess the ongoing adequacy of financial resources and to ensure that potential funding issues are assessed and escalated appropriately.
+Unsecured Funding: The parent entity provides funding typically in GBP on short to medium-terms to ensure that CSUK manages its interest rate risk exposure and maintains sufficient liquid assets.
+Intra-group unsecured funding is managed as part of a UBS Group-wide treasury governance framework.
+A CSUK ALM CARMC meeting convenes on a quarterly basis to assess the ongoing adequacy of financial resources and to ensure that potential funding issues are assessed and escalated appropriately.

-Reputation: The Bank is branded as a CS legal entity and could be impacted by reputational issues affecting other group legal entities.
+Reputation: The Bank is now branded as a UBS legal entity and could be impacted by reputational issues affecting other UBS legal entities.
 Reputational issues could cause a decline in the customer base, litigation or revenue reductions.
 For example, a credit rating downgrade of the parent legal entity could result in a higher cost of funding as depositors could view CSUK as a less favourable bank with which to place deposits and CSUK may be required to pay higher deposit rates to retain deposits to fund its balance sheet.
-The CS group has a global approach to identify, assess and manage reputational risks.
-The Group Reputational Risk Committee is where reputational risk matters from a CS group and regional perspective are reviewed and assessed and escalated as required.
+UBS has a global approach to identify, assess and manage reputational risks.

-Infrastructure: CSUK is dependent on a variety of CS group services (Corporate Functions) to carry out its core activities of financial advisory, management services and credit solutions.
-These include, but are not limited to, IT, HR, Compliance, Finance and Risk.
+Infrastructure: CSUK is dependent on a variety of UBS Group services (Corporate Functions) to carry out its core activities of financial advisory, management services and credit solutions.
+These include, but are not limited to IT, HR, Compliance, Finance and Risk.
 Corporate Functions are governed through appropriate service-level agreements ('SLAs') and have senior accountable executives directly responsible in respect of CSUK.
-Such functions operate from other legal entities to ensure operational continuity.
+Such functions may operate from other legal entities to ensure operational continuity.
 Failures of the people, processes and systems operating on behalf of CSUK within the Corporate Functions are considered as part of the Operational Risk assessment.